Manifest.mf specification

 APP_NAME group command_name [flags]

-For some commands that accept multiple types of arguments, it would be nice to have a usage that show the different argument names and their orders.
-For example, for a command that accepts the 1st argument as country, and 2nd argument as city name, we can custom the usage message with following manifest:
+For some commands that accept multiple types of arguments, it would be nice to have a usage message that shows the different argument names and their order.
+For example, for a command that accepts a country as first argument, and a city as second argument, we can customize the usage message with the following manifest entry:

 {